Bernstein-Type Bounds for Beta Distribution: Introduction

 where $B(\alpha,\beta) \triangleq \int_{0}^{1}x^{\alpha-1}(1-x)^{\beta-1}\mbox{d}x$ is the normalizing constant; the integral \eqref{eq:beta}, also known as the incomplete beta function~\cite{dutka1981incomplete}, is intractable.
-Thus, there is a strong demand for \emph{closed-form approximations} of tail probabilities, for example in the context of adaptive Bayesian inference~\cite{elder2016bayesian}, Bayesian nonparametrics~\cite{castillo2017polya}, properties of random matrices~\cite{frankl1990some,perry2020statistical}, and (obviously) large deviation theory~\cite{zhang2020non}.
+Thus, there is a strong demand for \emph{closed-form approximations} of tail probabilities, for example in the context of adaptive Bayesian inference~\cite{elder2016bayesian}, Bayesian non-parametric statistics~\cite{castillo2017polya}, properties of random matrices~\cite{frankl1990some,perry2020statistical}, and (obviously) large deviation theory~\cite{zhang2020non}.